 There are 11 quizzes in this course.
 Each quiz covers a single module and contains multiple choice, True/False, matching, and short essay questions.
 They are "limited open-note tests" (see the following testing rules) and will be proctored by Honorlock.
-All exams should be taken online via the Canvas.
-Quizzes will be open for one week (from Mon 12:00 am to Sun 11:59 pm) and should be taken during this time.
+All exams should be taken online via the Canvas course website.
+Quizzes will be open on Friday for 24 hrs (from 12:00 am to 11:59 pm) and should be taken during this time.
 After the due date, you won't get access to the quiz.
-For details, please see the course outline on page 11.
-Each quiz will be timed, and once you start the quiz, it should be completed in the given time (normally around 20 to 30 min, but vary depending on the number of questions).
+Each quiz will be timed, and once you start the quiz, it should be completed in the given time (normally around 20 min, but vary depending on the number of questions).
 You must follow testing guidelines, and any non-compliance will be considered a violation of the Student Honor Code, which can result in academic sanction of a failing grade on the exam.